 Jennifer’s background is in crematorium management, and she was fortunate to manage a beautiful site in Ayrshire where she was involved in the crematorium from its earliest days.
 She then saw it through its evolution to an award-winning facility, so she understands the practicalities of developing and growing a trusted and respected community asset.
 Her role in the ICCM is to assist members with any queries, particularly regarding Scottish law and to keep members up to date by sharing good news stories and best practice through The Journal.

-Evenings are often spent unwinding with a great film or catching up on their latest TV series.
-They appreciate a good storyline and are always open to recommendations.
+Evenings are often spent unwinding with a great film or catching up on the latest TV series.
+She appreciates a good storyline and is always open to recommendations.

 Martin has over 24 years of experience with the Cemetery Operatives Training Scheme (COTS), working with both Berkshire College of Agriculture and the ICCM.
 He progressed from course technician to instructor and later became an NPTC/City & Guilds assessor.
 His extensive hands-on experience across diverse ground conditions and practices makes his knowledge exceptional, and he works alongside instructors who stay current with industry, supplier, and Health & Safety Executive guidance.